moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 ### Stickers

 For sticker orders, please utilize our [Stickermule](https://www.stickermule.com/) account.
 The login for Stickermule can be found in the Marketing 1pass.
 Delivery options and timelines are provided during the ordering process.
 Any new sticker designs must be approved by the Brand team for brand consistency.
-For new sticker design requests, please open a design issue using the design issue template [here](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=request-design-general).
+For new sticker design requests, please open a design issue using the design issue template [here](https://gitlab.com/gitlab-com/marketing/brand-product-marketing/brand-product-marketing/brand-design/-/issues/new?issuable_template=event-asset-request).
 Please note that we are currently not producing specialty Tanuki designs at this time.

+#### Sticker Budgeting and Tracking

+The AMER Field Marketing Team has a blanket PO for all Stickermules orders.
+The FMM placing the order will log into Stickermule (utilizing the Marketing 1pass), add the stickers needed to the cart, then contact their FMC to provide the total cost of the order.
+The FMC will then provide the Coupa Card information to use for payment (receipt is not required).
+The FMC will then add the total cost of the order to the appropriate month's forecast in the Stickermule Blanket PO line item in the ALL AMER plan in Allocadia (2505376).

 ### Print Collateral